8 & 9 May 2023

 The wine group Hatch Mansfield has chosen the charity Hospitality Action.
 This association was established in 1837 and has since offered vital assistance to all who work, or have worked within hospitality in the UK.

-Chef Marc Murphy and a group of American chefs – Mary Sue Milliken, Gabrielle Hamilton, Rocco DiSpirito, Neal Fraser, Aarón Sánchez, David Rose, Elizabeth Falkner, and Heather Freyer have chosen RE:Her a national non-profit on a mission to advance women-identifying and nonbinary food and beverage entrepreneurs and leaders by way of innovative programs that UpliftHER Business, SupportHER Community, and AdvocateHER Industry.
+Chef Marc Murphy and a group of American chefs – Mary Sue Milliken, Gabrielle Hamilton, Neal Fraser, Aarón Sánchez, David Rose, Elizabeth Falkner and Heather Freyer – have chosen RE:Her a national non- profit organisation whose mission is to advance women-identifying and non-binary food and beverage industry leaders through innovative programs that boost business, support community and advocate for industry.

 Californian wine producer Harlan Estate has chosen the Cameron Thompson Legacy Foundation.
-The Legacy Scholarship is set to help increase access to professional culinary training as a pathway toward robust careers in food and hospitality for aspiring African American chefs.
+The Legacy Scholarship is designed to facilitate access to professional culinary training and pave the way to strong careers in food and hospitality for aspiring African American chefs.

-De Bruijn in Wijnen has selected Voedselbank an umbrella organization for 172 food banks.
+De Bruijn in Wijnen has selected Voedselbank an organization that groups 172 food banks.
 The food bank helps 120,000 people every week with food aid and thus prevents food waste.